-We use semidefinite programming to prove that any constraint satisfaction problem in two variables over any domain allows an efficient approximation algorithm that does better than picking a random assignment.
-Specifically we consider the case when each variable can take values in [d] and that each constraint rejects t out of the d(2) possible input pairs.
-Then, for some universal constant c, we can, in probabilistic polynomial time, find an assignment whose objective value is, in expectation, within a factor 1 - t/d(2) + ct/d(4) log d of optimal, improving on the trivial bound of 1 - t/d(2).
+We use semidefinite programming to prove that any constraint satisfaction problem in two variables over any domain allows an efficient approximation algorithm that does provably better than picking a random assignment.
+To be more precise assume that each variable can take values in [d] and that each constraint rejects t out of the d2 possible input pairs.
+Then, for some universal constant c, we can, in probabilistic polynomial time, find an assignment whose objective value is, on expectation, within a factor (1- t/d2(1- c/d2 log d)) of optimal.

 Place, publisher, year, edition, pages